AM-Tighkhorshid/facemask-condition-detection/README.md

 # facemask-condition-detection

-In this project, a facemask detection model using is presented.
+In this project, a facemask detection model is presented.
 This system consists of two stages.
-The first stage is the SSD MobileNetV2, and for the second stage, a custom CNN network is used.
+The first stage is the SSD MobileNetV2, and for the second stage, a CNN network is used for image classification.
 The seconde stage has been added to improve the accuracy of the classification.
 The model is also implemented in a real-time gate controlling system using a servo motor and Raspberry Pi 3.

 ## Training
 we used FMDD dataset for training

-for training, use the first and second stage trainer codes available in face-mask-detection folder
+for training, we used the first and second stage trainer codes available in face-mask-detection folder

 ## Results
 samples of 1st stage detections